Racism in Oregon: Albina

-Ku Klux Klan Presence
+Ku Klux Klan presence

 In the 1920s, Oregon had the largest Ku Klux Klan (KKK) membership per capita in the United States.
-On August 2, 1921, members of the KKK meet with Portland government officials to discuss the recent negative press against the KKK as well as the supposed collaboration of Klan members and city officials.
+On August 2, 1921, members of the KKK met with Portland government officials to discuss the recent negative press against the KKK as well as the supposed collaboration of Klan members and city officials.
 Notably the meeting featured Fred L. Gifford, a former line superintendent for the Northwestern Electric Company.

 Gifford was the grand dragon of the Oregon Ku Klux Klan from 1921 to 1924.
 Gifford's purpose within the Klan was to recruit new members and gain influence in government.
 Gifford succeeded in doing so, recruiting over thousands of members, including politicians, such as Kaspar K. Kubli, a state legislator and speaker of the Oregon House of Representatives.
 Gifford was later nominated as the candidate for the primary election for U.S. Senate, serving as the Oregon representative, which Gifford declined.

-By 1921, Klan membership was steadily increasing due to them capitalising on the racism against minorities (particularly Chinese and Japanese), anti-Catholicism, and social morality.
+By 1921, Klan membership was steadily increasing due to them capitalising on the racism against minorities (particularly Chinese and Japanese), antisemitism, anti-Catholicism, and social morality.
 KKK member Walter M. Pierce was elected governor in 1922.
 Over 35,000 members were claimed by the Klan leaders to be active in 1923.
-By the mid 1920s the KKK's presence began to fade, leading to most klaverns in the area to be non-existent by the end of the 1930s.
+By the mid-1920s the KKK's presence began to fade, leading to most klaverns in the area to be non-existent by the end of the 1930s.